AFFF Firefighting Foam Lawsuits

 - Other health issues examined in PFAS-related litigation

-Related diagnosis pages include Cancers Linked to Lawsuits, Chemical Exposure and Kidney Cancer, Reproductive Injuries Linked to Lawsuits, and Water Contamination Illnesses.
+Related diagnosis pages include Cancers Linked to Lawsuits, Chemical Exposure and Kidney Cancer, Reproductive Injuries Linked to Lawsuits, Developmental Injuries Linked to Lawsuits, and Water Contamination Illnesses.

 Common Sources of Alleged Exposure